Anthony102899/Lego-ImageGenerator/README.md

 Usage
 -------
 To compile the program.
-First edit variable (`LIBS`) for the path to Eigen in `makefile` as appropriate.
+First edit variable (`INC`) for the path to Eigen in `makefile` as appropriate (the root of Eigen installation).
 Then,
 ```
 make